 10. Don’t force them to accept it

-If you’ve told your parents about the relationship and are planning for her to meet them, make sure that you prep her well.
+If you’ve told your parents about the relationship and are planning for her to meet them, make sure that you prepare her well.
 You don’t want to unwillingly create a bad impression of her.
-Make sure she knows all about your parents and is prepared for what is to come.
-If your parents are against the relationship, don’t act out.
+Make sure she knows all about your parents and is prepared to spend time with them.
+If your parents are against it, don’t act out.
 Understand their perspective and know that they have a right to feel this way.
 Step into their shoes and think about it.
 Give them time to wrap this news around their heads and they will eventually come around.

 Related Reading: 19 Things To Reassure Your Girlfriend Of Your Love

 Dating when you have over-protective parents is like feeling like a thief in your own house.
 You can’t text or call your girlfriend and you find yourself running to the bathroom every time she texts or calls.
 You see their questioning eyes and make up lies about this and that.
 And then going on dates means cooking up another set of lies where you get your close friends involved, and they end up lying for you as well.
 And then you have the impossible task of remembering which friend you lied about, and dealing with slip-ups which are bound to happen.